gmoisio/gmoisio.ale/docs/gmoisio.ale.validate.rst

             required: false
             default: False

-    Returns
+    Returns:

       - vars if they validate against schema and check value is False
       - error message if vars do not validate against schema and check value is False
       - boolean True if vars validate against schema and check value is True
       - boolean False if vars do not validate against schema and check value is True

 Validation Rules
 ----------------